Pauli channels can be estimated from syndrome measurements in quantum error correction: Results

 This means we only have correlations across at most $t$ bits.
 Then, \Cref{thm:main} implies that the error distribution is identifiable as long as $d \geq 2t+1$. \begin{corollary}[Distance based identifiability condition] If the noise is described by channel supports $\Chanset = \Chanset_t$, the coefficient matrix $D$ is of full rank if the code has distance $d \geq 2t+1$. \end{corollary} \begin{proof} For a code with distance $d$, $\detectableset$ contains every set of size at most $d-1$. \end{proof}

 For $t=1$, we see that error rates of the standard single bit noise model can be identified as long as $d \geq 3$.
 Informally, identification is possible if error correction is possible.

-\subsection{Orthogonal array properties of the coefficient matrix}
+\subsubsection{Orthogonal array properties of the coefficient matrix}

-This and the next section are devoted to the proof of \Cref{thm:main}.
+This section is devoted to the proof of \Cref{thm:main}.
+Readers not interested in the proofs and mathematical techniques can skip to \Cref{sec:quantum} for the results in the quantum setting.
 The first part of the proof is based on local randomness properties of the dual code.
 The elements of the dual code form a so-called \emph{orthogonal array}.
 Since the entries of the coefficient matrix $D$ are related to the dual code, we can use this property to derive an explicit expression for the symmetric squared coefficient matrix $D^TD$.
 The proof is then finished by computing the rank of $D^TD$, which is possible with the help of combinatorial results derived in the next section.

 By $ T$ we denote the $|\stabsclass|\times n$-matrix formed by all elements in the span of the rows of the parity check matrix $ H$, i.e.\ the rows of $ T$ are exactly the elements of $\stabsclass$.
 It is known that the rows of $ T$ look ``locally uniformly random'' on any subset of up to $d - 1$ bits.
 One says that $ T$ is an orthogonal array of strength $d-1$.
 This property is relatively easy to see for linear codes (e.g.\ \cite{hedayat2012_orthogonalarrays}) and was shown for general (non-linear) classical codes by Delsarte \cite{delsarte1973_fundamentalcodecombinatorics}.
 We use a slightly extended version of the result for linear codes using the set $\detectableset$ from \eqref{eq:def:Delta} instead of the distance.
 A proof is given in \Cref{sec:Appendix-OrthogonalArrays}. \begin{lemma} Let $\chanset \in \detectableset$.
 In the restriction $ T^{|\chanset}$ of $ T$ to columns in $\chanset$, every bit-string appears equally often as a row. \end{lemma}